Million Dollar Extreme: World Peace

 In 2015, MDE were slated to have their own live action 15-minute sketch show on the cable network Adult Swim.
 It was to be set in a post-apocalyptic nightmare world that satirizes the current political climate.
 Titled Million Dollar Extreme Presents: World Peace, the series premiered on August 5, 2016.

 The series consisted of six eleven-minute episodes that contained a series of anti-sketches, deliberately cheap performances, amateur acting and video segments including pranks.
-Sketches were deliberately provocative, with characters suffering violent abuses such as crashing through walls, and tables, and subjected to misogynistic and racists discourse.
-Hyde emphasized the show's ironic nihilism, but journalists such as Buzzfeed's Joseph Bernstein drew attention to the show's popularity with the alt-right, and raised concerns that the ironic nihilism could be, and was being interpreted as racist, sexist and antisemitic.
+Sketches were deliberately provocative, with characters suffering violent abuses such as crashing through walls and tables, as well as being subjected to misogynistic and racist discourse.
+Hyde emphasized the show's ironic nihilism, but journalists such as Buzzfeed's Joseph Bernstein drew attention to the show's popularity with the alt-right, and raised concerns that the ironic nihilism could be, and was being interpreted as racist, sexist, and antisemitic.

 World Peace was subject to internal controversy at Adult Swim due to concerns about dogwhistling in the show and accusations of harassment by Sam Hyde and his fans.
 Hyde's connection to the alt-right was reported in numerous outlets.
 In December 2016, it was announced that the show would not be renewed for a second season.

-On May 15, 2025, MDE announced the spiritual continuation of the series, titled Million Dollar Extreme Presents: Extreme Peace, comprising six 30-minute episodes, along with the introduction of Erick Hayden, a cast member from World Peace, as the newest official member of the group.

-Critical reception
+Reception

 Christian Williams of The A.V.
 Club described them: "Some videos borrow Wonder Showzens toolkit, wielding subliminal blips and eye-straining text in service of subversive ends.
 Some make use of the Tim And Eric Awesome Show, Great Job! aesthetic, and some are surprisingly slick, with excellent, eardrum-shredding music courtesy of talented mystery-men like Orangy and Vaervaf."
 In the view of Philadelphias Andrew Thompson: "The mission of Million Dollar Extreme has always seemed a spin on afflicting the comfortable, except its targets usually aren't the comfortably powerful.
 To the extent that satire exists in MDE's comedy, it feels like more of rationalization than a reason for the shock itself."